walshthomas/walshthomasdotcom/content/authors/admin/_index.md

 Hi!
 Welcome to my website.

-I am a Assistant Professor in Economics at the <a href="https://www.nottingham.ac.uk/economics/" target="_blank">University of Nottingham</a>.
+I am Assistant Professor in Economics at the <a href="https://www.nottingham.ac.uk/economics/" target="_blank">University of Nottingham</a>.

 I am an applied macroeconomist with interests in firm dynamics, labour markets, and monetary and fiscal policy.